zeddicus-pl/d2rHolyGrail/index.md

 ## Changelog

+### v2.2.0
+  - Fixed missing items switch
+  - Added ability to add notes on items
+  - Manual selection mode: you can now specify how many of each items you have
+  - Displaying how many of each rune is unused (not socketed)

 ### v2.0.1
 - Items from D2R Shared Stash are included in the count
 - You can select from 4 main types of grail: